-Still recovering from its genocide in 1994, today, Rwanda hosts some 160’000 refugees, 80% of whom are women and children.
-In collaboration with UNHCR, the FCSA educates 100 refugees to become grassroots football coaches and community leaders, helping increase the children’s safety and security by providing them with meaningful leisure activities.
+Still recovering from its genocide in 1994, today, Rwanda hosts some 144’000 refugees, 80% of whom are women and children.
+In collaboration with UNHCR, the FCSA educated 85 refugees to become grassroots football coaches and community leaders, helping increase the children’s safety and security by providing them with meaningful leisure activities.
+In 2023, the FCSA and Scort returned to Rwanda to deliver a follow-up education with Young Coaches who are still active and selected Peer Young Coaches.

 Byumba and Huye